 The form RUN-LLP has to be accompanied by fees as per Annexure ‘A’ which may be either approved/rejected by the registrar.
 A re-submission of the form shall be allowed to be made within 15 days for rectifying the defects.
 There is a provision to provide for 2 proposed names of the LLP.

 LLP agreement governs the mutual rights and duties amongst the partners and also between the LLP and its partners.

-Foreign Nationals or NRIs have to submit a proof of address also which will be a driving license, bank statement, residence card or any government issued identity proof containing the address.
+Foreign nationals or NRIs have to submit proof of address also which will be a driving license, bank statement, residence card or any government-issued identity proof containing the address.